The physical and chemical processes in protoplanetary disks: constraints on the composition of comets: Brief summary and future directions

 While ALMA has revealed the thermal emission of dust with sub-arcsecond resolution ($\sim 5$ au), derivation of the mass distribution of dust grains depends on the opacity, which, in turn, depends on the size distribution of grains.
 The combination of the observations at various wavelengths, polarization, and theoretical studies on dust properties are crucial (\S 2).
 In order to probe the dust in the inner radius, which tends to be optically thick even in millimeter wavelength, low-frequency observations by Band 1 ALMA and ngVLA are essential.
 These low-frequency instruments are also suited for observations of major volatile molecules such as NH$_3$ and CH$_3$OH.
 In recent years, various ring and linear molecules are newly detected in the line surveys of molecular cloud TMC-1 at Green Bank Telescope and Yabe 40 m telescope at $\le 50$ GHz \citep{Cernicharo2020, McGuire2020}.
 While the detection of new molecules in disks could be limited by sensitivity, since large molecules suitable for low-frequency observations tend to be frozen in ice mantle, disks in outburst could be a good target.

 Molecular line observations by ALMA are revealing the gas dynamics (\S 2), and composition and isotope ratios of disk gas (\S 3).
 Theoretical studies of disk chemistry and multi wavelengths observations are crucial to estimate the composition of solids, which is directly linked to comets (\S3 and \S4).
-It is clear that a significant fraction of dust grains are grown and decoupled from gas in disks, which makes the elemental abundance heterogeneous.
+It is clear that a significant fraction of dust grains are grown and decoupled from gas in Class II disks, which makes the elemental abundance heterogeneous.
 Combined analysis of various molecular lines is important to derive not only the chemical composition but also gas mass distributions in disks.
-One of the key probes of gas mass is the far-infrared line of HD (\S 3.1), which would be observable with a new instrument on a suborbital platform (such as SOFIA or a balloon) or the Origins Space Telescope \citep[OST, ][]{Battersby18}.
+One of the key probes of gas mass is the far-infrared line of HD (\S 3.1), which would be observable with a new instrument on a suborbital platform, such as a balloon, or a future far-infrared space mission \citep{Bergin19}.